ioBroker/ioBroker.history/docs/en/README.md

 Available options:

-- **start** - (optional) time in ms - *Date.now()*'
+- `start` - (optional) time in ms - `Date.now()`
-- **end** - (optional) time in ms - *Date.now()*', by default is (now + 5000 seconds)
+- `end` - (optional) time in ms - `Date.now()`, by default is (now + 5000 seconds)
-- **step** - (optional) used in aggregate (max, min, average, total, ...) step in ms of intervals
+- `step` - (optional) used in aggregate (max, min, average, total, ...) step in ms of intervals
-- **count** - number of values if aggregate is 'onchange' or number of intervals if other aggregate method.
+- `count` - number of values if aggregate is 'onchange' or number of intervals if other aggregate method.
 Count will be ignored if step is set, else default is 500 if not set
-- **from** - if *from* field should be included in answer
+- `from` - if `from` field should be included in answer
-- **ack** - if *ack* field should be included in answer
+- `ack` - if `ack` field should be included in answer
-- **q** - if *q* field should be included in answer
+- `q` - if `q` field should be included in answer
-- **user** - if *user* field should be included in answer
+- `user` - if `user` field should be included in answer
-- **comment** - if *c* field should be included in answer
+- `comment` - if `c` field should be included in answer
-- **addId** - if *id* field should be included in answer
+- `addId` - if `id` field should be included in answer
-- **limit** - do not return more entries than limit
+- `limit` - do not return more entries than limit
-- **round** - round result to number of digits after decimal point
+- `round` - round result to number of digits after decimal point
-- **ignoreNull** - if null values should be included (false), replaced by last not null value (true) or replaced with 0 (0)
+- `ignoreNull` - if null values should be included (false), replaced by last not null value (true) or replaced with 0 (0)
-- **removeBorderValues** - By default additional border values are returned to optimize charting.
+- `removeBorderValues` - By default additional border values are returned to optimize charting.
 Set this option to true if this is not wanted (e.g. for script data processing)
-- **returnNewestEntries** - The returned data are always sorted by timestamp ascending.
-When using aggregate "none" and also providing "count" or "limit" this means that normally the oldest entries are returned (unless no "start" data is provided).
+- `returnNewestEntries` - The returned data are always sorted by timestamp ascending.
+When using aggregate `none` and also providing `count` or `limit` this means that normally the oldest entries are returned (unless no "start" data is provided).
 Set this option to true to get the newest entries instead.
-- **aggregate** - aggregate method (Default: 'average'):
+- `aggregate` - aggregate method (Default: 'average'):
-    - *minmax* - used special algorithm.
+    - `minmax` - used special algorithm.
 Splice the whole time range in small intervals and find for every interval max, min, start and end values.
-    - *max* - Splice the whole time range in small intervals and find for every interval max value and use it for this interval (nulls will be ignored).
+    - `max` - Splice the whole time range in small intervals and find for every interval max value and use it for this interval (nulls will be ignored).
-    - *min* - Same as max, but take minimal value.
+    - `min` - Same as `max`, but take minimal value.
-    - *average* - Same as max, but take average value.
+    - `average` - Same as `max`, but take average value.
-    - *total* - Same as max, but calculate total value.
+    - `total` - Same as `max`, but calculate total value.
-    - *count* - Same as max, but calculate number of values (nulls will be calculated).
+    - `count` - Same as `max`, but calculate number of values (nulls will be calculated).
-    - *percentile* - Calculate n-th percentile (n is given in options.percentile or defaults to 50 if not provided).
+    - `percentile` - Calculate n-th percentile (n is given in `options.percentile` or defaults to 50 if not provided).
-    - *quantile* - Calculate n quantile (n is given in options.quantile or defaults to 0.5 if not provided).
+    - `quantile` - Calculate n quantile (n is given in `options.quantile` or defaults to 0.5 if not provided).
-    - *integral* - Calculate integral (additional parameters see below).
+    - `integral` - Calculate integral (additional parameters see below).
-    - *none* - No aggregation at all.
+    - `none` - No aggregation at all.
 Only raw values in given period.
-- **percentile** - (optional) when using aggregate method "percentile" defines the percentile level (0..100)(defaults to 50)
+- `percentile` - (optional) when using aggregate method `percentile` defines the percentile level (0..100)(defaults to 50)
-- **quantile** - (optional) when using aggregate method "quantile" defines the quantile level (0..1)(defaults to 0.5)
+- `quantile` - (optional) when using aggregate method `quantile` defines the quantile level (0..1)(defaults to 0.5)
-- **integralUnit** - (optional) when using aggregate method "integral" defines the unit in seconds (defaults to 60s). e.g. to get integral in hours for Wh or such, set to 3600.
+- `integralUnit` - (optional) when using aggregate method `integral` defines the unit in seconds (defaults to 60s). e.g. to get integral in hours for Wh or such, set to 3600.
-- **integralInterpolation** - (optional) when using aggregate method "integral" defines the interpolation method (defaults to "none").
+- `integralInterpolation` - (optional) when using aggregate method `integral` defines the interpolation method (defaults to `none`).
-    - *linear* - linear interpolation
+    - `linear` - linear interpolation
-    - *none* - no/stepwise interpolation
+    - `none` - no/stepwise interpolation
+- `integralTotal` - calculates one integral over all defined time interval

-The first and last points will be calculated for aggregations, except aggregation **none**.
+The first and last points will be calculated for aggregations, except aggregation `none`.
 If you manually request some aggregation you should ignore first and last values, because they are calculated from values outside of period.

 ### storeState

-If you want to write other data into the history DB you can use the build in system function **storeState**.
+If you want to write other data into the history DB you can use the build in system function `storeState`.
 This function can also be used to convert data from other History adapters like History or SQL.

 A successful response do not mean that the data are really written out to the disk.
 It just means that they were processed!

 The given ids are not checked against the ioBroker database and do not need to be set up or enabled there.
 If own IDs are used without settings then the "rules" parameter is not supported and will result in an error.
 The default "Maximal number of stored in RAM values" is used for such IDs.

 The Message can have one of the following three formats: